Our environmental responsibility

 Measures at the airport

 Since 2008, the airport has treated the most contaminated groundwater at its firefighting exercise site.
 In 2010, a permanent facility was set up to prevent the further spread of PFOS from the airport.
 Surface water and shallow groundwater that pass through the contaminated area are collected in a lined trench and conveyed to two reinforced ponds for further treatment in a carbon filter facility intended to clean water contaminated with PFOS.
 In 2017 the carbon filter facility was expanded so that it consists of a series of carbon filter columns for more effective treatment.
 After the water is cleaned, it is conveyed to the airport’s surface water ponds.
+In 2011, all firefighting vehicles at the airport were decontaminated.
+After the decontamination work was completed, a new fluorine-free firefighting foam was introduced, Moussol 3/6-FF, in firefighting vehicles.
+The new foam forms carbon dioxide and water when it is broken down.

 National Swedish PFOS regulations entered into force on June 27, 2008.
 The new regulations entail a ban on the use of PFOS and on substances that can be broken down into PFOS in chemical products and goods.
 There are some exceptions, which are not limited in time, for certain applications in the photolithography and photography industry, in chrome plating and in hydraulic fluids for aviation.
-Since 2011, firefighting foam that is free from fluorinated substances is used at Swedavia’s airports.

 Flight path system

+Göteborg Landvetter Airport placed a new flight path system in service in January 2009.
+Using new technology known as P-RNAV, air corridors have been narrowed.
+The flight path system places the airport at the very cutting edge in terms of environmentally-smart approach routes.
+That means aircraft fly over fewer densely populated areas and homes.
 The flight path system, which the airport was given the green light for in Environmental Ruling M 118-01, allows environmentally smarter approaches when aircraft land, with less engine thrust.
 That in turn produces less noise for people living in the vicinity and lower carbon dioxide emissions.

 In brief, the flight path system allows landing aircraft to navigate along more advanced routes.
 Paths have smarter routing relative to built-up areas and are designed as a sloping plane.
 Aircraft thus fly at a higher altitude for a longer period and have a more fuel-efficient landing approach.
+This is a radical difference compared to more traditional flight paths, which were developed using older airway beacons.
+With its new technology and new flight paths, the airport is well equipped to safely and efficiently meet the requirements from the surrounding area to reduce the environmental impact.

 Air traffic controller and pilot plan approach together